 Piping hot bhakri is made easily with a few ingredients and in about half an hour.
 It is a vegetarian and vegan flatbread that is thicker than roti.
+It is served as an alternative to rotis, such as Jowar (Sorghum) Roti.

 It can be made with a mix of flour or with coarse whole wheat flour only.
 There is a variety of ways it can be made.